Type: Book

 Part 1 Parental influences and embryo development

 • 2.
-Managing breeder poultry flocks to optimise hatchability and chick health: Rick van Emous, Wageningen University, The Netherlands;
+Managing breeder poultry flocks to optimise hatchability and chick health: R. A. van Emous, Wageningen Livestock Research, The Netherlands;

 • 4.
-Assessing poultry semen quality: Murray Bakst, formerly USDA-ARS, USA;
+Assessing poultry semen quality: Murray R. Bakst, formerly USDA-ARS, USA;

 • 6.
-Chicken egg storage and transport: Dinah Nicholson, Aviagen, UK;
+Chicken egg storage and transport: Dinah Nicholson, Aviagen Ltd, UK;

 • 7.
-In ovo sexing in poultry chicks: Anke Förster, Agri Advanced Technologies GmbH, Germany; and Thomas Bartels, Friedrich-Löffler-Institute, Germany;
+In ovo sexing in poultry chicks: Anke Förster, Agri Advanced Technologies GmbH, Germany; and Thomas Bartels, Institute of Animal Welfare and Animal Husbandry, Germany;

 • 8.
-In ovo vaccination of chicken eggs: Chris Williams, Zoetis, USA;
+In ovo vaccination of chicken eggs: Christopher J. Williams, Consultant, USA;

 Part 2 Incubation

 • 9.
-Advances in incubator technology for poultry eggs: Ron Meijerhof, Poultry Performance Plus, The Netherlands;
+Incubator design for poultry eggs: principles and techniques: Ron Meijerhof, Poultry Performance Plus, The Netherlands;

 • 10.
-Understanding the effects of incubator temperature on embryo and post-hatch chick development: Michael Hulet, formerly Penn State University, USA;
+Understanding the effects of incubator temperature on embryo and post-hatch chick development: R. Michael Hulet, Penn State University, USA; and Michael J. Wineland, North Carolina State University, USA;

 • 11.
-Understanding the effects of light on embryo and post-hatch chick development: Israel Rozenboim, Hebrew University of Jerusalem, Israel;
+Understanding the effects of light on embryo and post-hatch chick development: Israel Rozenboim, Liron Dishon, Natalie Avital-Cohen and Joanna Bartman, The Hebrew University of Jerusalem, Israel; and Ronen Shviki, BeyondEdge Inc, USA;

 • 13.
 The role of egg turning in embryo development: Okan Elibol, Ankara University, Turkey;